saskiavanstek/MS-4015-Build-Custom-Agent-for-Microsoft-Teams/Instructions/Labs/01-exercise-template.md

 7. Under the next page, in the **Network** tab, Select the option **All networks, including the internet, can access this resource.**
 Select **Next**.
-8. Under the next pagein the **Tags** tab, leave the Name and Value fields blank.
+8. Under the next page in the **Tags** tab, leave the Name and Value fields blank.
 Select **Next**.
 9. Under the next page, in the **Review + submit** tab, press **Create**.
 10. You will be taken to a page where this newly created Azure OpenAI resource is being created.
 You will see the words **Deployment in progress**.
 Wait for a few second for this resource to finish deploying.
 Once the resource is deployed, click on the button **Go to Resource**.